 Alpha House has provided community-focused substance-use disorder treatment in the heart of Pittsburgh since 1971.
-For nearly fifty years, Alpha House continues to ascribe to the same individualized care and commitment shared by its founders, all within a home-like environment.
+For fifty years, Alpha House continues to ascribe to the same individualized care and commitment shared by its founders, all within a home-like environment.

 What started with a small group of caring men and women has evolved into a licensed thirty-bed inpatient facility, and outpatient program.
 Alpha House is a non-profit residential treatment community that employs a “whole person” approach to recovery.
 We are a place of healing where residents can reconnect with themselves and others, working together to build a life of meaning, purpose, and long-term recovery.

 While at Alpha House, residents address the underlying issues that impact their substance use: negotiating family issues, receiving educational and vocational resources, obtaining referrals for health and social services, and learning other necessary life skills.
 Our staff help to shape the future of those who come to us seeking guidance and acceptance, acknowledging the person for who they are, as they are, and meeting them where they are.
 We believe this is unique and very important to what we do.
 As one Alpha House Resident put it: